zedar/ratpack-spark-job-server/README.md

 * Module: **ratpack-app**: the server with endpoints to execute Spark jobs

-Every Spark job is executed in seperate `Container`.
+Every Spark job is executed in separate `Container`.
 There is a hirarchy of class loaders.
 The common (root) class loader with all Apache Spark dependencies.
 Every `Container` has its own class loader with common (root) set as parent.

 Starting the server with building all dependencies: